vagabundoo/brewery-api/brewery-api/README.md

 - Create a brewery, with 1 beer type
 - Create a wholesaler, with 1 beer type
+- Wholesaler purchases 10 beers from brewery, and their inventory is increased.

+- Client, through REST api ->
+1. Submits a request for an order and gets a summary quote

 - Create a client
 - Add beer to brewery
 - Add beer to wholesaler